 Choosing between a data warehouse and a data lake for a use case

 John says that you should let the use case determine the platform rather than the reverse.
-If your use case needs the speed, has a known data model, is fully structured, or pretty close to it, then a SQL data warehouse will suffice.
-However, if you need just in time flexibility to model your data and use it for multiple workloads, you should use a data lake.
+If your use case needs the speed, has a known data model, is fully structured, or is pretty close to it, then a SQL data warehouse will suffice.
+However, if you need just time flexibility to model your data and use it for multiple workloads, you should use a data lake.

 Data processing best practices

 John distills these key points from his vast experience.
 Try to minimize the impact of the three slowest things in your data platform – people, network, and disk operations.
 While people can never be as fast as computers, he describes the other two as physics problems.
-To reduce the impact of these problems, avoid duplicating data all over the place, invest in the platform’s ability to read and process data from different locations, including transactionally, pub/sub systems, and data warehouse systems, without having to move that day.
-Finally John recommends the use of data processing engines such as Apache Spark to build data pipelines.
+To reduce the impact of these problems, avoid duplicating data all over the place, invest in the platform’s ability to read and process data from different locations, including transactionally, pub/subsystems, and data warehouse systems, without having to move that day.
+Finally, John recommends the use of data processing engines such as Apache Spark to build data pipelines.
 John’s principles for building a modern data platform are

 - Keep it simple.
 Don’t over architect or over-engineer it